gravitational/teleport/rfd/0145-api-client-credential-reload.md

 ## Details

-One of the challenges with implementing this is the complexity of transport to the Teleport API - we not only need to reload the TLS credentials which are presented during the TLS handshake, but also the SSH credentials which are used in some circumstances to open a tunnel to the Auth Server.

-We should also aim to support the rotation of Certificate Authorities.

 It may be helpful to reduce the success criteria of this build to focus on short-lived identity files.
 This simplifies the implementation as an identity file contains all relevant material within a single file.
 This is in contrast to a separate key and certificate file where it is possible to reload it in an inconsistent state where the key does not match the certificate.

+One of the challenges with implementing this is the complexity of transport to the Teleport API - we not only need to reload the TLS credentials which are presented during the TLS handshake, but also the SSH credentials which are used as part of our custom diallers that establish connectivity over tunnels.

+We should also aim to support the rotation of Certificate Authorities.
+Machine ID will output rotated CA credentials and having the API client automatically load these will improve stability of tools that use the API over CA rotations.

 ### Option A: Credential reloading